fishe47/Hindi-OCR-ML-Algo-Comparison/readme.md

   - Plots confusion matrices using `matplotlib` and `seaborn`.
 - **Dependencies**: `tensorflow`, `keras`, `numpy`, `sklearn`, `time`, `matplotlib`, `seaborn`.
 - **Notes**: Assumes the test data is in `DevanagariHandwrittenCharacterDataset/Test`.
 The script generates visual outputs (confusion matrices).

+## License

+This project is licensed under the MIT License - see the [LICENSE] file for details.

+---
+## Contact

+📧 Email: srirajsarkar2000@gmail.com